PhantomsChosen/build-profiles/content/builds/titan/hammer_of_the_wormgod.md

 Intellect  : -
 Strength   : 50+
 ```
+* A "`-`" means the stat isn't a priority for the build.

-### Exotic Gear
+### Armor
-**Armor** - [Wormgod Caress](https://www.light.gg/db/items/1734844651/wormgod-caress/) will give you the highest possible damage output witha stacking buff.
+[Wormgod Caress](https://www.light.gg/db/items/1734844651/wormgod-caress/) will give you the highest possible damage output witha stacking buff.
 [Synthoceps](https://www.light.gg/db/items/241462142/synthoceps/) are not as powerful but provide a very consistent buff that's easier to manage.

-**Weapon** - [Tractor Cannon](https://www.light.gg/db/items/3580904581/tractor-cannon/) will fill your heavy slot and let you stack its debuff with One-Two Punch for absurd damage.

 ### Armor Mods
 These mods are all optional but they add a lot of utility and survivability and will maximize your efficiency.